Cordero080/nexus-geom-lab/docs/technical/WIREFRAME_FIX_DOCUMENTATION.md

 ## Problem

-Wireframes (thick cylinder edges and inner centerLines) were disconnected from the mesh during the alien/omni animation.
+Wireframes (thick cylinder edges and inner centerLines) were disconnected from the mesh during the omni animation.
 The wireframe would stay in place while the solid mesh moved, rotated, and scaled.

 ## Root Cause